piglovesyou/node-hole/README.md

 Async friendly, stream-based task consuming utility in Node.js

 # Concept
-After years, it gets more important for me to write less state code and naturally it has become more data-driven style.
-But that style and async programming, inevitable in Node, are not always a good match: on one hand, when you process and buffer too much async tasks, you'd end up with `FATAL ERROR: CALL_AND_RETRY_2 Allocation failed - process out of memory` or `Error: socket hang up` message.
+After years, it gets more important for me to write less-state code and naturally it has become more data-driven/functional style.
+But that style and async programming, inevitable in Node, are not always a good match: on one hand, when you process and buffer too many async tasks, you'd end up with `FATAL ERROR: CALL_AND_RETRY_2 Allocation failed - process out of memory` or `Error: socket hang up` message.
 On the other hand, it's not efficient at all when you process data one by one in sequence.
-RxJS might be a close solution though, I didn't want to [tune timer functions](https://github.com/ReactiveX/RxJava/wiki/Backpressure#useful-operators-that-avoid-the-need-for-backpressure) for that problem; all I want is just to set **limit of buffering** and **finish a task in the best speed**.
+Reactive Extensions might be a close solution though, I didn't want to [tune timer functions](https://github.com/ReactiveX/RxJava/wiki/Backpressure#useful-operators-that-avoid-the-need-for-backpressure) for that problem; all I want is just to set **limit of buffer** and **finish a task in the best speed**.

 Then Node Stream object mode with beautiful backpressuring mechanism comes along.
 Object mode lets you flow any JavaScript object in a stream with **`highWaterMark` option**, which decides limit of number of buffering objects.
-By the native backpressure implementation, when one place gets stack with buffering, it requests upper stream to pause to flow data.
+By the native backpressure implementation, a busy write stream reaching to the water mark requests upper readable stream to moderate amount of the data stream.
 And thanks for [`parallel-stream`](https://github.com/mafintosh/parallel-transform), each part of a stream tries to fill full of buffers all the time as **it keeps order of data** at the same time.

-Node `Hole` offers a fun, easy and efficient way of parallel data consuming by wrapping solid Node Stream implementation with async/promise friendly API.
+Node Hole offers a fun, easy and efficient way of parallel data consuming by wrapping solid Node Stream implementation with async/promise friendly API.

 # Usage
 To install `hole` in your project, run: